top of page

 Lush or Sunken Yard Areas

 If there is a section of your yard where the grass is suddenly much greener and healthier than the surrounding area, or if you notice sunken patches, it could indicate a blocked sewer line associated with a damaged sewer pipe and sewer line leak.
-A damaged sewer pipe may not leak when there is no blockage however if a blockage occurs the backed-up wastewater inside the sewer line has nowhere to go so it finds its way out through sewer pipe defects, breaks, cracks and faulty pipe joints into the environment outside the sewer pipe underground and in most cases will overtime attract tree root intrusion into the sewer line.
+A damaged sewer pipe may not leak when there is no blockage however if a blockage occurs the backed-up wastewater inside the sewer line has nowhere to go so it finds its way out through sewer pipe defects, breaks, cracks and faulty pipe joints into the environment outside the sewer pipe underground and in most cases will overtime attract tree root intrusions into the sewer line.
 Sewage leaks from damaged pipes can fertilize the soil, causing lush growth, or it may erode the ground, creating sunken spots.
+The best course of action in this case is to clear the drain if it is blocked and if successful perform a CCTV drain camera inspection to visually identify the problem and carry out an electronic drain location of the affected area to determine the best course of action.

 If you suspect a blocked sewer line based on any of these signs, it is essential to address the issue promptly.
 Many homeowners ignore blocked drain symptoms in the hope the issue may correct itself however sewer line blockages normally do not go away on their own and if ignored can escalate leading to much bigger drain issues, significant sewer pipe and property damage, health hazards, increased drain clearing costs or drains becoming unclearable if left untreated.

-Sewer lines do not have any moving parts which means regular servicing is generally not required for sewer systems in good working order that meet Australian Drainage Standards, so provided your sewer pipes are not damaged or faulty in any way and you do not flush anything down there you shouldn't, it is very unlikely you will ever experience a blocked drain.
+Sewer lines do not have any moving parts which means regular servicing is generally not required for sewer systems that meet Australian Drainage Standards, so provided your sewer pipes are not damaged or faulty in any way and you do not flush anything down there you shouldn't, it is very unlikely you will ever experience a blocked drain or have to call us.

 Provided your drains are in good working condition with no structural damage, defects, broken or cracked pipes you will not have any tree roots growing into your sewer pipes underground.
 This means the blockage will only consist of backed-up waste material inside your sewer line such as sewage, faeces, toilet paper, kitchen grease or food waste, sanitary or personal items, paper towels, solid laundry waste, wet wipes, or other small objects flushed down into your sewer system.
 Generally, this solid waste matter blocking the drain has simply accumulated inside the sewer line in one location, is not attached to anything, is easy to clear and only requires one or two passes with a water jet using high-pressure penetrating and flushing nozzles to break up and liquify the blockage which clears the drain by flushing the waste downstream to the Sydney Water Sewer Main Line.
 A single CCTV drain camera inspection is only required to confirm a clear drain.